Explainer

 This is how flooding can impact our health

 Flooding is devastating in every aspect: from property and infrastructure damage to loss of life and wider health impacts.
-As flooding becomes increasingly common for more people in a warming world, we look at its repercussions on human health.
+As floods become increasingly common for more people in a warming world, we look at the effects on human health.

 People in a flooded Pakistani village scramble for food rations as they battle the downwash from an army helicopter delivering aid